 - View services provide the services used by UIs.
 They are typically fine-grained services and they run in the view server.
 The use of the separate server (and server platform) enables an extra firewall to be erected between the view servers and the metadata servers and governance servers, hiding the internal systems from end users.

-- The open metadata types provide common definitions for the different types of metadata needed by an organization.
+- The open metadata types provide definitions for the different types of metadata needed by an organization.
 The open metadata type system is extendable; however, by providing a comprehensive starter set, and encouraging tools to use them, Egeria ensures metadata can be seamlessly shared amongst them.

 - The OMAG Server Platform provides a multi-tenant runtime platform for OMAG Servers.
 Each OMAG Server hosts the connectors along with the Egeria services to integrate third party technology.